martinzane/dotfiles/docs/README.md

 <img src="./images/desktop.png" width="100%" />

-These are my dotfiles.
+These are my dotfiles for Debian.

-Scripts can be copied individually, though it's recommended to select specific pieces rather than using the entire setup.
+This is a minimalist, terminal-driven setup, focused on speed and efficiency.

 An installation script is planned for the future.
 In the meantime, the [manual installation guide](/docs/installation.md) is available.